blaze/odo/docs/source/aws.rst

        >>> table = into('redshift://user:pass@host:port/db::users', 'users.csv')

-Remember that these are just additional nodes in the ``into`` network, and as such, they are able to take advantage of conversions to types that don't have an explicit path defined for them.
+Remember that these are just additional nodes in the ``odo`` network, and as such, they are able to take advantage of conversions to types that don't have an explicit path defined for them.
 This allows us to do things like convert an S3 CSV to a pandas DataFrame